msilvestro/matteosilvestro/src/pages/home.md

-## Myself
+## About me

 > Good ideas don't take time.
-They take a lot of bad ideas first.
+> They take a lot of bad ideas first.
 > —Ral Zarek

-I'm a scatterbrained wanderer always looking for new routes.
-My life is an adagio sostenuto in A minor played on a strange instrument.

-I seek beauty in the tidy lines of a source code, in the harmonious flow of notes in a music staff and in the refined perfection of a mathematical formula.
+Mathematician by education, coder by passion, I play the piano and love videogames.

+### My sides

-If you want to know me, you can discover the different sides of myself though the nav cube on the left.
+If you want to know more about me, you can discover the different sides of myself though the navigation cube.

-### Fun

-In my free time I struggle to get bored, I have far too many hobbies, like enjoying a good story (whatever the medium) or building hopefully useful software.
+[Fun](/fun).
+In my free time I never get bored, since I have far too many hobbies, like enjoying a good story (whatever the medium) or building hopefully useful software.

-### Education

-I studied mathematics because I always loved its problem-solving challenge and elegance in the solutions.
+[Education](/education).
+I studied mathematics because I always loved its problem-solving challenges and elegance in the solutions.
 I then fell in love with probability and statistics.

-### Work
+[Work](/work).
 I'm a developer with a mathematical background.
-I like to tackle a problem in an abstract manner and then implement it in code.
+I like to tackle problems in an abstract manner and then implement solutions in code.